 Housing First Youth - supportive housing and services for young adults, ages 18-21, who are either aging out of CYFD Protective Services or exiting CYFD Juvenile Justice Services whose behavioral health needs impact their ability to maintain safe and stable housing.

 Community Connections - supportive housing and case management for persons exiting detention who have a behavioral health diagnosis and are experiencing homelessness.
 This program is a collaboration with the City of Albuquerque, Bernalillo County Dept. of Behavioral Health Services, and Albuquerque Health Care for the Homeless.

 Move-in & Eviction Prevention Grants - SHC helps people with one-time rental deposits and other expenses that support people with low incomes in upfront expenses that often act as a barrier to renting an apartment home.
 We have helped over 1500 individuals and families avoid homelessness with these one-time grants.

 Rapid Re-housing Rental Assistance – Rapid Re-housing provides short-term rental assistance and services (1 – 2 years).
 The goals are to help people obtain housing quickly, increase self- sufficiency, and stay housed.
 It is offered without preconditions (such as employment, income, absence of criminal record, or sobriety) and the resources and services provided are tailored to the needs of the person.
-All referrals to SHC’s Rapid Rehousing programs are made through the Coordinated Entry System and partner behavioral health organizations.

 How to Apply